apache/arrow/docs/source/format/Columnar.rst

 The Flatbuffers files `Schema.fbs`_ contains the definitions for all built-in logical data types and the ``Schema`` metadata type which represents the schema of a given record batch.
-A schema consists of of an ordered sequence of fields, each having a name and type.
+A schema consists of an ordered sequence of fields, each having a name and type.
 A serialized ``Schema`` does not contain any data buffers, only type metadata.